HoussineMehnik/TraversalNavigationDataPlugin/README.md

 ![Traversal Navigation Data Plugin](Doc/TraversalNavigationDataPlugin.png)

 This plugin provides a system for baking, querying, and using traversal navigation segment data generated from the NavMesh.
 It is designed to support traversal gameplay features such as ledge grabs, vaults, and other navigation-based traversal actions.

----

-## 1. Traversal Navigation Data Plugin

-The Traversal Navigation Data Plugin extends Unreal Engine navigation by generating **Traversal Segments** from NavMesh edges.
 These segments can be queried at runtime and integrated directly into character traversal logic.
 ---

-## 2. Building Traversal Navigation Data
+## 1. Building Traversal Navigation Data

 To generate traversal navigation segments: